ksu-cs-textbooks/cc210/content/00-syllabus/_index.md

 * Understand many different subject areas within Computing Science and how they are changing our understanding of the field.

 ### Major Course Topics
+* Programming Basics
+* Primitive Data Types
+* Boolean Logic and Boolean Algebra
+* Conditional Statements
+* Loops
+* Arrays / Lists
+* Strings, String Parsing, and String Formatting
+* Exception Handling and Debugging
+* Console and File I/O
+* Methods, Arguments and Parameters
+* Classes and Objects
+* Object-Oriented Programming
+* Model-View-Controller Architecture
+* Inheritance and Polymorphism
+* Standard Library/Module Collections and generic types

 ###  Course Structure
+This course is intended to be taught 100% online, each module is self-paced, and each module must be completed to progress to the next one.
+Students are expected to make good progress; we have found students who fall behind often fail to successfully complete the class.
+In general, one or more modules are assigned each week.
+There are 3 weeks where no new module is assigned.
+This is a strong indication that the previous week’s module takes a lot of time (modules 7, 10 and 12).
+Modules will contain recorded videos, online tutorials, text and links to online resources.
+Each module will include a coding project or assignment, many of which will be graded automatically through Codio.
+You will be asked to pick a language by the end of the first week (Java or Python) at which point you will be invited to a language specific Canvas course.
+All content is accessed through this second Canvas course.

 ### Grading

+Each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
+In this course, each assignment constitutes a portion of the final grade, as detailed below:
+70% - Codio Programming Projects
+30% - Codio Tutorials and Canvas Quizzes

 Letter grades will be assigned following the standard scale: